99.9% success rate Google Search API

 By now, you've seen how just a few lines of Python, paired with ScrapingBee's powerful API, can transform Google Scholar's vast academic repositories into clean, structured data.
 This guide has laid the groundwork: from setting up your environment and handling pagination to parsing with BeautifulSoup.

 Ready to dive in?
-Sign up for ScrapingBee, grab your API key, and with a single API call you’ll be harvesting titles, authors, links, and more.
+Sign up for ScrapingBee, grab your API key, and with a single API call, you'll be harvesting titles, authors, links, and more.
 As you scale up, remember to pace your requests with respectful rate limiting and intelligent backoff.

 How does ScrapingBee handle CAPTCHA on Google Scholar?

-Can I extract citation counts automatically?
+Can I extract citation counts and h-index data?

 How many requests can I make per minute?